Dear Dr. Tabisel and Dr. Katz,

 So it is July 15th, 2009.
 One year ago I was days away from putting my only daughter on a plane to New York with her boyfriend praying to God that two women I had never met could do something no one else could… cure her of vaginismus.

 Jump ahead to today.
 She was cured by those two women I never met and we will always be eternally grateful.
-Yes, I know that Erin had control over whether she would be cured or not, but I know she saw it as her last option for the normal life she wanted for herself and it was your knowledge, faith in her, patience and understanding that made that happen.
+Yes, I know that Erin had control over whether she would be cured or not, but I know she saw it as her last option for the normal life she wanted for herself and it was your knowledge, faith in her, patience, and understanding that made that happen.

 And what a year she has had!
 She went to New York and in two weeks was cured of something that had a part of her life for so many years.
-She came home, went back to college where she was on the Deans list for both semesters with a 4.0 average, got engaged, graduated from school, got a job in the high pressure arena of periodontics, moved to the Bay Area with Jeff and is planning a beautiful wedding for next May.
+She came home, went back to college where she was on the Deans List for both semesters with a 4.0 average, got engaged, graduated from school, got a job in the high-pressure arena of periodontics, moved to the Bay Area with Jeff, and is planning a beautiful wedding for next May.
 What an amazing ride!

 Jeff proposed in March, which I know you heard about.
-He did everything right, including calling her dad and asking his permission.
+He did everything right, including calling her dad and asking for his permission.
 It was a lovely, romantic proposal near Mount Shasta.
 Only a handful of people really know the road they had to take to get to this place.